Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 - Stanford is 3-3 against the spread and 3-3 overall when the team amasses more than 333.4 yards.

-- This year, the Cardinal have seven turnovers, three fewer than the Huskies have takeaways (10).
+- The Cardinal have seven giveaways this season, while the Huskies have 10 takeaways .

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.